JoyRichardson/Living-in-Nashville/README.md

 * Related to above, we also decided to use SQLite instead of pgAdmin for our database

 * Machine Learning Model has been created as an outline and uploaded to the Machine_Learning_Model branch

+### Week 4

+* Discussed the best way to connect the database to the Machine Learning Model

+  ** Cleaned up the Database_Nashville branch and merged it to Main

+  ** Will merge the Machine_Learning_Model branch to Main

+  ** Created new branch Connect_Database_to_Model

+* Connection of the model to the dataframe

+* Tableau will connect directly to the csv files for visualizations